 “When I later transitioned into pharmacy development and management within a health system, I saw how PBMs had begun to control revenue streams in the pharmacy environment.
 That's when it became clear to me that Pharmacy could significantly contribute to a health system’s mission by positively impacting revenues and outcomes.”

 At ProxsysRx, Micah focuses his efforts on identifying, developing and deploying pharmacy solutions that help hospitals and physician better perform in a value-based health care environment.

 “So much of what we do is still new to the health system as a whole, which is why I understand the skepticism we routinely encounter.
 But experience has proven, time and again, that our solutions will improve outcomes, increase revenues and decreases costs — ultimately serving health systems and their patients.”

-Vice President, Pharmacy Services
+Vice President, Operations and Services